ewanp2025/XpressiveTools/README.md

 •  PCM Editor - Trim PCM "samples", add segments and tune each segment / pitch bend each segment, time stretch, reverse, pitch flatten etc. (there is a bug to be solved in PCM editor where if you press play on the GUI it returns the "sample" to the inital state before editing).

 •  Oscilloscope - Create timbres which animate on an X-Y oscilloscope.
 Messy at this stage.
-Requires implementation of TDM controlled by A1.
+TDM controlled by A1.

 •  Melody Renderer - Intended as an AutoTune type tool for xpressive PCMs.
 Load an LMMS pattern, flatten the pitch of a voice, and output a sung expression.
 WIP for this tab!!!